Last update: 2018-09-09

 With this question out of the way, let’s begin.

-1. Ideas for side projects: where to find them?
+1. Software project ideas: where to find them?

 It happened to the best of us.
 You want to begin a side project for numerous reasons, but you don’t know really what.